Code-the-Dream-School/python-200/lessons/Pipelines.md

 - Save plots to files for reproducibility; use plt.show() to display.
 - Prefect adds orchestration, logging, and structure.

-## 4. Wrap-up and Summary
+## 4. Wrap-up
 In this lesson, you've learned how pipelines automate complex workflows, making your data analysis reproducible and scalable.
 Prefect simplifies orchestration with decorators and tasks, enabling modular, maintainable code.
 Building a pipeline from individual steps allows you to execute the entire analysis with a single command, reducing errors and saving time.

 For your upcoming assignment, you'll build your own data pipeline following this structure.
 You will define tasks for each analysis step and orchestrate them with a flow.
 Think about how to modularize your analysis and leverage Prefect to run it efficiently.

 **👏 Well done!**
-You just walked through your very first Prefect pipeline 🎉keep this momentum for your assignment.
+You just walked through your very first Prefect pipeline 🎉Keep this momentum for your assignment.